How Much Does Custom Dog Photography Cost in Atlanta?

 Working with me is more like commissioning art for your home than booking a quick session.

-• A reservation fee of $1,490 that includes your planning, on-location session, and a generous $1,000 artwork credit to start your order
+The Signature Session starts with a reservation fee of $1,490 — that includes your planning, the on-location session, and a $1,000 artwork credit to start your order.

 There's room for both.